Managing Circumferential Belt Lipectomy Surgery Scars

 Are body lifts risky?

 All surgeries carry a risk of complications, including body lift surgery.
-To avoid some of the most serious belt lipectomy complications, such as a blood clot that travels to the lungs or a significant amount of blood supply loss, patients should be physically healthy, have a body mass index of 35 or less, and follow all their surgeon’s instructions closely.
+To avoid some of the most serious belt lipectomy complications, such as a blood clot that travels to the lungs or a significant amount of blood supply loss, patients should be physically fit, have a body mass index of 35 or less, and follow all their surgeon’s instructions closely.
 Smokers have increased risks of complications.

 References